gaelfoppolo/gaelfoppolo.com/_posts/2017-12-04-lets-try-hadoop-on-aws.md

 Default is 8Gb, and it’s fine for our purpose at the moment.
 We can increase the size of the EBS volume later so that’s OK.

+{% info %}
-*Note*: you can also uncheck **Delete on Termination** if you want to keep your data after terminating the EC2 instance.
+You can also uncheck **Delete on Termination** if you want to keep your data after terminating the EC2 instance.
+{% endinfo %}

 Click on *Next: Add Tags*.